AIDASoft/podio/README.md

 - `--dryrun` (`-d`): Only run the generation logic and validate yaml, do not write files to disk
 - `--lang` (`-l`): Specify the programming language (default: cpp), choices: cpp, julia

-## Running tests
-After compilation you can run rudimentary tests with

-    make test

 ## Running workflows
 To run workflows manually (for example, when working on your own fork) go to